e2eSolutionArchitect/terraform/providers/azure/projects/e2esa-azure-aks-cluster-monitoring/readme.md

 ## Connect to Azure cloud from local CLI
 ```
-# Run below command in Azure CLI .
-It will open the login in browser and ask to login.
+# Run the below command in Azure CLI.
+It will open the login in the browser and ask to log in.
 Login with credentials.
 az login
 ```

-***As output you will get below json***
+***As output you will get below JSON ***
 ```
 PS C:\Users\myuser> az login
 A web browser has been opened at https://login.microsoftonline.com/organizations/oauth2/v2.0/authorize.
 Please continue the login in the web browser.
 If no web browser is available or if the web browser fails to open, use device code flow with `az login --use-device-code`.